Locked-in syndrome: Treatment

 Neither a standard treatment nor a cure is available.
+The best course of treatment consists of stabilizing the patient and then correcting the underlying cause of the lesion or damage.
 Stimulation of muscle reflexes with electrodes (NMES) has been known to help patients regain some muscle function.
 Other courses of treatment are often symptomatic.
 Assistive computer interface technologies such as Dasher, combined with eye tracking, may be used to help people with LIS communicate with their environment.

+Pulmonary complications are the main cause of death in locked-in syndrome patients, therefore chest physiotherapy like deep breathing exercises, position changes, and postural drainage are of high importance during these acute stages.

 Prognosis

 It is extremely rare for any significant motor function to return, with the majority of locked-in syndrome patients never regaining motor control.
-However, some people with the condition continue to live for extended periods of time, while in exceptional cases, like that of Kerry Pink, Gareth Shepherd, Jacob Haendel, Kate Allatt, and Jessica Wegbrans, a near-full recovery may be achieved with intensive physical therapy.
+However, some people with the condition continue to live for extended periods of time, reported up to a few decades while in exceptional cases, like that of Kerry Pink, Gareth Shepherd, Jacob Haendel, Kate Allatt, and Jessica Wegbrans, a near-full recovery may be achieved with intensive physical therapy.
+These substantial recoveries in motor movement are thought to be due to potential reorganization of the descending spinal tract pathways.
+Of those that see improvements in motor functioning, it is thought to be more likely to occur in nonvascular cases of locked-in syndrome compared to vascular patients, as well as distal motor functions being more likely to recover than other facial muscles.

+Although depression has been diagnosed in a subset of patients with locked-in syndrome, literature suggests that many patients still report a significantly high quality life over time and that they are happy, with negative respondents having received their diagnosis relatively recently.
+This content may derive from their retained consciousness that allows the individual to still experience life and participate in activities they enjoy as well as have obligations in their home life.
+It is true to say that the degree to which a patient can do is dependent on how severe their symptomology is, but many individuals report leaving the house more than once a month, to where there was ultimately no differences in quality of life between a person with locked-in syndrome and a studied healthy control.